Finding Smart Solutions Outside Of Court

 For example, instead of saying, “I want the house,” we can guide the conversation to ask, “What are all of our options for the house?”

-Each lawyer in our firm has been trained in the collaborative process.
+Our firm has been trained in the collaborative process.
 With our experience, we can provide:

 - An interest-based negotiating method for terminating your marriage